-Bulges in ceilings are typically caused by either of two things: improper installation of the ceiling materials or water leaks.
+Bulges in ceilings are commonly caused by one of two things: improper installation of the ceiling materials or water leaks.
 Not only are they unsightly, ceiling bulges can also pose a hazard, particularly if the bulging material has forced the fasteners to loosen from the joists.
 Bulging ceilings can be repaired, but you must identify and correct the cause of the problem first.

 Video of the Day

-Bulges in ceilings caused by improper construction may sometimes be repaired by removing the material in the bulging areas and replacing with another layer of board or plaster.
+Bulges in ceilings caused by improper construction may sometimes be repaired by removing the material in the bulging areas and replacing it with new drywall or plaster.
 If there are numerous bulges, you may have to replace the entire ceiling to correct the problem.
 To prevent new ceilings from bulging, allow coatings of plaster or joint compound to completely dry between applications, and do not overfill the cavity above the ceiling with insulation.
 If humidity is a problem in your home, install a dehumidifier to remove excess moisture.

 Leaking water from plumbing pipes or exterior walls can enter the ceiling for long periods before the ceiling material begins to bulge, so they go unnoticed until significant damage is already done.
-If your ceiling is bulging due to a leak, the structural integrity may be at risk.
-Look for depressions around the fasteners, or small dimples surrounding nails or screws.
-If you find these depressions, move all furniture out of the room as a precaution and call a professional to inspect the ceiling.
+If your ceiling is bulging due to a leak, the structural integrity of the ceiling may be at risk.
+Look for depressions around the fasteners — small dimples surrounding nails or screws.
+If you find these depressions, move all furniture out of the room as a precaution and call in a professional to inspect the ceiling.
 A bubble or droop in drywall ceilings indicates that water is pooling in the ceiling, and this usually means the leak has not been resolved.